 Pay bills when received, with approval by the treasurer as needed.

-Reconcile all checking and savings accounts.
-Treasurer should reconcile.

-Compile monthly financial statement and mail to treasurer.
-Treasurer will mail to executive committee and budget and finance committee.

 Send copies of relevant correspondence to executive committee.

 Invoice WiNUP for miscellaneous expenses and write check for expenses.
 All expenses should be itemized.

 Distribute information as requested by the executive committee to the membership.

-Keep current mailing list of members for newsletter and mailings up-to-date.
-Publish a monthly newsletter if the newsletter committee is unable to do so.

 Support all international committee chairs as needed to promote growth and visibility of WiNUP.

-Coordinate press releases, supplying stationery and envelopes, or printing releases, assembling and mailing with international public relations chair.
+Coordinate press releases, supplying stationery and envelopes, or printing releases, assembling and sending with international public relations chair.

 Support evaluations of investment tools and facilitate changes as necessary.
 Fund changes are to be approved by the Board before changes are made.

-Email list of new members to chapter chairs as they join.
+Send list of new members to chapter chairs as they join.

+Keep a list of new member welcome packets sent to new members, which is obtained from the new member development committee chair..